-What followed was a best of three show matches between the Blacklist and the Teletigers Esports Club of the University of Santo Tomas.
-Playing for the Blacklist team are Owwwl, Eyon, Dominic., Steeeeveeee and Rindo.
-The Teletigers team is composed of players Drew_, Emperorrr, Yecheil., Armenito and Rome.
+What followed was a best-of-three show match between the Blacklist and the Teletigers Esports Club of the University of Santo Tomas.
+Playing for the Blacklist team are Owwwl, Eyon, Dominic., Steeeeveeee, and Rindo.
+The Teletigers team is composed of players Drew_, Emperorrr, Yecheil., Armenito, and Rome.
 Luna acted as the shout caster and provided exciting commentary for the show match.
 Blacklist International won 2-0 as fans cheered them on.

 Tier One Entertainment Co-Founder and CEO Tryke Gutierrez also sat down to talk about Web3 gaming during a fireside chat with Gala Gaming Founder Jason Brink, moderated by Web3 and NFT marketer Caleb Roberts.